innoave/rincon/rincon/README.md

 * [rincon_aql] : Provides a DSL to build [AQL] queries in a typesafe manner.
 * [rincon_test_helper] : Provides utilities used in integration tests with an [ArangoDB] server.

-Here is diagram that depicts the dependencies between the crates:
+Here is a diagram that depicts the dependencies between the crates:

 ![Crate dependency structure](../docs/crate_structure.png)